-Cholestyramine is the only drug with a Canadian licensed indication for treatment of pruritus, for use associated with partial biliary obstruction.17

-Paroxetine's effectiveness is cautiously assumed for general palliative pruritus treatment, yet its harm assessment is limited.^{3,9}
+Cholestyramine is the only drug with a Canadian licensed indication for pruritus treatment, yet its harm assessment is limited.^{3,9}

 Sertraline at low daily doses can be effective; does not require dose adjustment in renal impairment.
 Adverse effects may be minimal.